vanya-vasya/website-3/CRITICAL_DOMAIN_MIGRATION_REQUIRED.md

 # 🚨 CRITICAL: DOMAIN MIGRATION REQUIRED

-## Changes Applied: "nerbixa" → "zinvero" (32 occurrences)
+## Changes Applied: "yum-mi" → "yum-mi" (32 occurrences)

-All 32 occurrences of "nerbixa" have been replaced with "zinvero" in the following files:
+All 32 occurrences of "yum-mi" have been replaced with "yum-mi" in the following files:

 ### 📁 Files Modified
 1. `app/api/payment/networx/route.ts` - Payment URLs and webhooks